 Despite some internal disturbances and rebellions, in Japan it was a time of relative peace, political stability, and economic growth.
 In 1635, the Sakoku Edict was issued by the Tokugawa Shogunate barring Japanese from leaving Japan and barring Europeans from entering, beginning an isolationist period that ended long after Bashō’s death.

-Westerners who visited Japan prior to the 17th century were for the most part Spanish and Portuguese.
+Westerners visiting Japan prior to the 17th century were for the most part Spanish and Portuguese.
 After the Sakoku Edict, only Dutch traders were allowed in Japan, and then only on Dejima Island.

 1644 松尾 金作, Matsuo Chūemon Munefusa is born near Ueno, in Iga Province.
 His father is described as a minor Samurai, which by the 17th century had lost much of its significance.

 1656?
 Bashō enters the service of the local lord’s son, Tōdō Yoshitada, at Ueno Castle.